vackosar/vackosar.github.io/_posts/2019-03-03-Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.md

 ### Update on P52 2019-11-02
 - Linux dmesg messages about "temperature above threshold" are gone after repaste.
-The service guy probably didn't put thermal paste in correctly.
-On top of that some of the screws are missing.
-Damned Lenovo service!
+The service guy haven't returned some of the screws.
+- I had to disassemble the whole notebook due to pouring almond butter all over it - faulty jar in my backpack.
 - I posted about thermals in [P53 here](https://vaclavkosar.com/2019/11/02/Thinkpad-P53-vs-P52-Thermals.html).

+### Update on P52 2020-04-26
+- Message "temperature above threshold" returned into dmesg log, so it seem that the improvement after repaste is only temporary.
+- I posted a video comparison of the notebooks.